FRC-2928/FRC-Programmer-Training/docs/Romi/SC/romiCommands.md

 - Implement a slew rate filter.

 ### Add Reset Odometry Command
 For testing purposes it's useful to have a command that resets the odometry back to zero.
 This command should be executable from the dropdown menu in the Simulator and Shuffleboard.
-Create an instant command to do this and have it display on the Simulator via the *SendableChooser* menu.
+Create an Instant Command to do this add it the *SendableChooser* menu in *RobotContainer*.

 [Reset Odometry solution](solutionResetOdometry.md)